-|Seven Sun Flower|
+|Seven Son Flower|

-A rather fast-growing shrub with beautiful foliage and large, lovely clusters of pink or white flowers, Seven Son Flower (Heptacodium miconioides) is an impressive presence in any garden or landscape.
-In sun or partial shade it tolerates drought and can grow as tall as 15 feet with a similar spread.
+A rather fast-growing shrub with beautiful foliage and large, lovely clusters of pink or white flowers, Seven Son Flower (Heptacodium miconioides) is a powerfully impressive presence in any garden or landscape.
+In sun or partial shade it tolerates drought and can grow to 15 feet tall with a similar spread.

 Many gardeners consider the 'Annabelle' Hydrangea (Hydrangea arborescens 'Annabelle') the most beautiful hydrangea for its huge white flower clusters, which can reach 12 inches across.
 This low-maintenance deciduous shrub can grow as tall as 5 feet with a 6-foot spread.
 It loves part shade and blooms from June into September.
 Its common name is Smooth Hydrangea.